 - A/B Schedule – Half of the student population reports to school each day, while the remaining half participates in distance learning at home.
 In this approach, the student population alternates days of in-person attendance.
 With blended learning, students must attend during their in-person instruction days and will participate in online/remote learning on the remaining days.
 In-Person days will be dedicated to skills focus.
 Online/Remote learning activities will focus primarily on knowledge of the industry and theory associated with the skills being taught.

-- Alternate schedule may be implemented on a program-by-program basis.
+- An alternate schedule may be implemented on a program-by-program basis.

 - Distance Learning (done remotely but as a continuation of learning that normally would take place on-site) This delivery method plan may be deployed in an emergency, such as a resurgence of COVID-19 or another circumstance in which students cannot attend in person.
 With distance learning, students may schedule access to campus for lab/skill development on a rotational basis.

 - Distance learning may be implemented on a program-by-program basis.

 - Virtual instruction is limited to students who are under an order of quarantine or isolation.

 - Traditional instruction will focus on the knowledge, skills and abilities associated with trade/instructional areas.

 - Teachers will be responsible for the education of all students regardless of instructional delivery method.